NationalSecurityAgency/skills-docs/docs/contribution/devEnv.md

 To learn more about the features of the SkillTree dashboard, please visit the [Dashboard Guide](/dashboard/user-guide/).

 This will start SkillTree application with all of the default properties, some things to note:
-- By default in-memory H2 database is used - data will be ephemeral and will not persist between application restarts.
+- By default an in-memory H2 database is used - data will be ephemeral and will not persist between application restarts.
-- App runs in [Pass Auth Mode](/dashboard/install-guide/installModes.html#pass-auth-mode) which is the common use-case.
+- App runs in [Password Auth Mode](/dashboard/install-guide/installModes.html#password-auth-mode) which is the common use-case.

 ### Cypress.io end-to-end tests

-SkillTree utilizes [cypress.io](https://www.cypress.io/) framework to perform the end-to-end tests and specifically verify features of the dashboard and client-display web applications.
+SkillTree utilizes the [cypress.io](https://www.cypress.io/) framework to perform end-to-end tests and specifically verify features of the dashboard and client-display web applications.
 Cypress tests are located in ``e2e-tests`` project:

 ``` markdown